Curious about healthy materials for the inside of your upholstery project? You’ve come to the right place…

 Q. Do you have custom-cutting services for latex foam?

-Aside from the Daybed & Upholsterer’s Size mentioned above, all other natural latex items in our shop are ‘one-of-a-kind’.
+While supplies last, we have precut natural latex items in our shop, which are ‘one-of-a-kind’.
 For cutting these items to size, you can either consult with your upholstery professional, or cut it yourself (see video: How to Cut Latex Foam for Upholstery).
 Check the listings in our shop to see what’s available.

 Q. How much will it cost to replace the old materials in my upholstery with non-toxic materials?